 - Never reply to any email that asks for your social security number, bank account number, etc.—most likely someone is phishing.

-- Be careful of the the personal information you reveal in chat rooms, on Facebook, and other social networking sites.
+- Be careful of the the personal information you reveal on Facebook, Twitter, and other social networking sites.

-- Not all wireless connections are secure—be careful—don’t pay your bills while you’re online at Starbucks.
+- Not all wireless connections are secure—be careful—don’t pay your bills while you’re in line at Starbucks.

 - If someone promises you a lot of money in return for your personal information, be suspicious and don’t give it out.